Year Identified: 2001

 Harvard Medical School

-Corey and his team at Harvard Medical School have spent years studying protocadherin 15, the USH1F gene, in relation to hearing. have decided to pursue research on treating the vision loss of USH1F after attending Usher 1F Collaborative's May 2017 researchers symposium.
-Dr. Corey and his team are working on three approaches to gene therapy: mini genes, split genes, and gene editing.
-He has begun testing of mini genes for efficacy in the zebrafish from the Westerfield Lab.
+Corey and his team at Harvard Medical School have spent years studying protocadherin 15, the USH1F gene, in relation to hearing.
+They decided to pursue research on treating the vision loss caused by USH1F after attending Usher 1F Collaborative's researchers symposium in May 2017.
+Dr. Corey and his team have developed three approaches to gene therapy: a mini-gene, a split gene, and gene editing.
+Testing of his mini-gene for efficacy in his mouse model demonstrates restoration of hearing.
+He is now testing it in the zebrafish from the Westerfield Lab.

 Dr. David Corey's Lab Page